genesiscommunitysuccess/docs/docs/03_server/10_integration/12_open-api.md

 You can verify the specification by copying the contents into [Swagger Editor](https://editor-next.swagger.io/)

-For an example specification, [please see here](pathname:///file/openapi-sample.yaml).
+For an example specification, [see here](pathname:///file/openapi-sample.yaml).